 Luckily we did have some success, and I think when you see your parents and your grandparents working as entrepreneurs, that has an impact on the way that you see yourself in the future.

-And it was a couple of years into that job where I said, "Okay, well, I should really...
-There's something burning inside to get closer to real business and understanding how a real operating business works, being a part of that system."
+And it was a couple of years into that job where I said, "Okay, well, there's something burning inside to get closer to real business and understanding how a real operating business works, being a part of that system."
 So actually, it was a very cordial process and just testament to the great people that I've been exposed to throughout my career.

 And they said, "Look, Greg, you're very comfortable now.
 You're great at your investment banking job.
 Why don't you join a well-funded startup just to see the craziness, get a taste for what this entrepreneurial journey would feel like."
 And one of those VCs actually was an early investor in Grab.
 I had known a number of people at Grab at that time.